Ismail-ahmadi/going-green-in-jakarta/pages/about.md

 **OUR GOALS**

-1. Helping more households dispose of waste responsibly by linking them to recyclers or upcyclers.
+1. Helping more homes to reduce waste and dispose of it responsibly.
-2. Collecting and sharing information about living green in Jakarta
+2. Collecting and sharing information about living green in Jakarta.
-3. Using our consumer power to encourage shops and other businesses in Jakarta to use less plastic.
+3. Using our consumer power to inform and encourage businesses in Jakarta to use less plastic.

 Most of our discussions happen on the [facebook](https://www.facebook.com/groups/GGJakarta/) group.